School Counseling FAQ

 Generally, any course beginning with a “PSYC” code is acceptable as a psychology course prerequisite.
 Most students have an introductory course and a developmental course.

-Unlike education courses, psychology courses must be completed before beginning course work in the School Counseling Program.
+Psychology courses must be completed before beginning course work in the School Counseling Program.
 Prerequisite courses in psychology may be in process during the semester in which application to the program is made.
 However, evidence that the course work is being taken must be submitted with the program application.
 This can be submitted either in form of a mid-semester grade report or a letter from the professor of the course(s) you are taking.

 Students who have already earned a Master’s Degree in an area other than school counseling will likely need to take some or all of the coursework from the M.Ed. in School Counseling Program - as well as the Certification courses - in order for Millersville University’s School Counseling Program to endorse their certification as Professional School Counselors.